Planning for Vet School

 Many students who major in Animal Ecology have set their sights on attending college for Veterinary Medicine.
 Our Pre-Veterinary and Wildlife Care option is specifically designed so students meet many of the admission requirements for vet school.
 This page is meant to answer questions that students have about preparing for and applying.

-Vet School Admissions Requirements
+Vet School Admissions Requirement

 As an Animal Ecology major, your undergraduate coursework will cover many vet school admission requirements, but it is important to know if the schools you are interested in will need any additional classes.

 If you are unsure which schools you plan on applying to, then consider taking these courses:

 - Microbiology (MICRO 302+lab)

 It is recommended that all required coursework be completed by the end of the fall term in which you are applying to vet school.
 Schools may have some leniency in allowing one or two classes to be completed in the spring, but it is best practice to have all requirements completed beforehand.